miaadp/stream-cloud/README.md

 # what is different in this fork?
-1 - api_id and api_hash have default value
+* Docker api_id and api_hash have default value
-2 - bot disabled for heroku
+* Docker bot disabled for heroku

 # stream-cloud